sn0n/sn0n.github.io/src/pages/projects.md

 ![](../images/seperator.png)

-### download your hive data
+### hive post export tool
 website: [hive-export.blokz.io/](https://hive-export.blokz.io/)\
 Currently a tool to download hive posts in .md format as a .zip file.
 Will eventually also download custom_json and transactions in .csv format.
+Thinking about how to handle assets within the post, primarily images as most markdown editors support displaying them.
+Also looking at hive-engine possibities.
+As well as a content mirror of sorts outside of hive, either able to be selfhosted (it would be open-source) or using hextech.group.

 source & such: [github.com/blokz/hive-downloader](https://github.com/blokz/hive-downloader)